Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 An Input Processor takes a value and returns a processed result for it.
 The received value and result value must be of the same type.
 For example, you can use a [clamp](#clamp) Processor to clamp values from a control to a certain range.

 > [!NOTE]
-> To convert received input values into different types, refer to [composite Bindings](ActionBindings.md#composite-bindings).
+> To convert received input values into different types, refer to [Composite Bindings](ActionBindings.md#composite-bindings).

 ## Using Processors